Marketers analyze internet activity with respect to how you search. What terms are being searched to look for your first or next web EMR or web EHR?

 - … you get the idea

-All EMR companies – yes, all of them – know this and they try to manipulate their sites so that when you search, their websites appear on the first page of google, Bing, or any such search engine.
+All EMR companies – yes, all of them – know this and they try to manipulate their sites so that when you search, their websites appear on the first page of Google, Bing, or any such search engine.

 The second method they use is Advertising.
 Search engine advertising is a huge business.
 How does Google make its Billions?
-When you search online, lot of providers are not aware that the top three ‘search results’ and the ones that seem very relevant are on the right side of your screen.
+When you search online, a lot of providers are not aware that the top three ‘search results’ and the ones that seem very relevant are on the right side of your screen.
 These are really advertisements that are sponsored by EMR vendors.
 Nothing wrong with that, but you should be aware.

 When you search online, what should you be looking for?
-A well designed website is no guarantee of a good product.
+A well-designed website is no guarantee of a good product.
 It just says this company has good marketing and design folks.
 Look for these four things:

-- Does the company list it’s top executives?
+- Does the company list its top executives?
 Is it easy to contact them?